SuperTonic2/html_to_ead/README.md

 ### note.xml

 Paste text into this file before running html_to_ead.py or emph_render.py.
-After processing, this same file is rewritten in place with the cleaned, EAD‑compatible XML output.
+After processing, this same file is rewritten in place with the EAD tagged output.

 ### cmds.txt

-Shows the command‑line order for running html_to_ead.py and emph_render.py.
+Shows the commands for running html_to_ead.py and emph_render.py.